Women in Sweden: Rape law

 In 1965, Sweden made marital rape illegal.
 In 2018, Sweden passed a law defining sex without consent in clear body language or words as rape, even if no force or threats are used; previously a rape conviction had required proof that the offender used force or that the victim was in a vulnerable state.

-Reproductive rights and sexuality
+Sexuality and abortion

 Sweden provides for sex education in schools.
 The age of consent in Sweden is 15.
 Contraception was legalized in 1938.
 Abortion was allowed on certain conditions by the Abortion Act of 1938.
 Free abortion was permitted through the Abortion Act of 1974.